Sendrato Australia Pty Ltd (ABN 98 605 555 833)

 (c) The End User may make payments using the loaded funds to Vendors with enabled equipment at an Event.

-(d) In consideration of providing the features available through a UID, card, wristband, or App, the Company may charge a Service Fee on purchases.
-End Users are notified of the applicable rate at the point of loading or purchase.
+(d) In consideration of providing the features available through a UID, card, wristband, or App, the Company may charge a Service Fee on purchases or top-ups.
+The applicable Service Fee is disclosed in the total price before the End User confirms the transaction.

 (e) A Vendor may accept payments using equipment supplied by the Company on behalf of the Organiser.
 That equipment may be subject to additional terms between the Vendor and the Organiser or the Company.

-(f) At the conclusion of an Event the Company allows End Users to redeem their Remaining Balance using the equipment or systems provided, subject to section 2.4.
+(g) At the conclusion of an Event, the Company allows End Users to request return of their Remaining Balance using the equipment or systems provided, subject to section 2.5.

 (a) The Company is not responsible for any transaction between an End User and a Vendor.
 The Vendor remains responsible for any refund that an End User may be entitled to by law for goods or services sold by the Vendor.